International Superstar Soccer Pro 98: Konami Code support

 Every version of ISS Pro 98 / Winning Eleven 3 supports a variation of the Konami Code.
 When used at the main menu, the player can unlock a special team to be used in Exhibition Matches.

 Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 In Japan, Famitsu gave it a score of 28 out of 40 for J.League Jikkyō Winning Eleven 3, 30 out of 40 for World Soccer Jikkyō Winning Eleven 3: World Cup France '98, and 31 out of 40 for the latter's Final Version edition.
 GamePro said, "With their superior all-around package, the FIFA games will still reign supreme for most, but ISS[sic] certainly deserves a look from soccer fans everywhere."
 (Note: GamePro gave the game 4.5/5 for graphics, 3.5/5 for sound, and two 4/5 scores for control and fun factor.)
+In December 1998, Arcade called the game the best football game available, preferring it over the Nintendo 64 game.

 The game was a bestseller in the UK and Japan.